farruhzoirov/farruhzoirov/README.md

 ### About Me

-- 🌱 I’m currently learning Angular.
+- 🌱 I’m currently learning Node.js depper.
 - 👯 I want to work in amazing team.
 - 💬 Ask me about Node.js and MySQL.
 - 📫 How to reach me by telegram: [https://t.me/Farruh_Zoirov]